alari76/teamweek_api_docs/chapters/projects.md

 `PUT https://teamweek.com/api/v2/:account_id/:project_id.json`

 Use the fields from template as properties.
-A successful update returns the newly created object:
+A successful update returns the newly updated object:

 ```json
 {